mgonzs13/audio_common/README.md

 # audio_capture

-This repositiory provides a set of ROS 2 for audio.
+This repositiory provides a set of ROS 2 packages for audio.

 ## Installation